 5. Buy at a discount

-Of course, the whole reason you're trying to buy when there is blood in the streets is that that's when stocks are trading at big discounts to their fair value.
+Of course, the whole reason you're trying to buy when there's blood on the streets is to capitalize on stocks trading at big discounts to their fair value.
 Those discounts can propel your portfolio to extraordinary returns -- the bigger the discount, the bigger the potential return.
 Plus, a good understanding of a stock's intrinsic value can give you the confidence to hold in today's volatile market.

 But make sure you're buying shares that are actually cheap.
 Many companies are trading at prices far lower than they were a year ago -- but that doesn't mean they're cheap.
-Yingli Green Energy
+JA Solar

 The Foolish bottom line

-There's blood in the streets, so if you can handle the volatility, it really is a great time to invest -- but invest suspiciously and fearfully.
-It will do your portfolio good if you do.
+The streets run with red ink, so if you can handle the volatility, it really is a great time to invest -- but invest suspiciously and fearfully.
+It will do your portfolio good.

 Fool contributor Richard Gibbons was praying that the killed Bill wouldn't be the bailout one.
-He owns UnitedHealth Group calls and shares of UnitedHealth Group and WellPoint.
-Coach and UnitedHealth Group are Motley Fool Stock Advisor recommendations.
-UnitedHealth Group and WellPoint are Inside Value picks.
-Bank of America is an Income Investor selection.
-Fairholme is a Champion Funds recommendation.
-The Fool owns shares of UnitedHealth Group.
+He owns shares of WellPoint.
+Coach and Berkshire Hathaway are Motley Fool Stock Advisor recommendations.
+WellPoint, Berkshire Hathaway, and USG are Inside Value picks.
+Melco Crown is a Global Gains selection.
+The Motley Fool owns shares of Berkshire Hathaway.
 The Fool's disclosure policy eats velociraptors for breakfast.